oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 4. Capture the virtual disk data and virtual machine configuration information.
 5. Command the ovirt-engine to remove the backup snapshot.

+### Backup Flow from REST API perspective

+The backup flow should be (all api calls are engine REST API):

+1.  create vm snapshot (the api call exists today)
+2.  get VM Config (new API)
+3.  prepare backup disk (new api, should probably accept: hostid, disk;

+return: paths to device on host as well as map of changed blocks) - this should be called for every disk that needs to be backed up.
+Note that VM snapshot takes a snap of \*all\* disks of the VM

+1.  attach disk to backup vm (the api call exists today.
+This assumes virt app) - also has to be called per disk to back up

+* At this point backup app would do the backup

+1.  detach disk (symmetric to 4)
+2.  teardown backup disk (symmetric to 3)
+3.  delete snap - This can only be called if VM is down today and is not mandatory in any event.
+Once we have live merge, it should be policy driven (user should be able to choose whether to keep or delete)

 ### Overview of Restore Process

 1. Contact the ovirt-engine.